robotology/gazebo-yarp-plugins/README.md

 ------------
 ### Dependencies
 For using Yarp with Gazebo, you shall install:
  * Gazebo simulator and its header files (at least version 5), following the [instructions on the official Gazebo website](http://gazebosim.org/tutorials?cat=install).
 If you are on Debian or Ubuntu, remember to install the header files for Gazebo, that are contained in the `libgazebo*-dev` package.
  * Yarp (at least version 2.3.63.2, i.e. the version available in the master branch of the yarp repository) following the [instructions on the official Yarp wiki](http://wiki.icub.org/wiki/Linux:Installation_from_sources#Getting_the_YARP_and_iCub_sources).

 **Gazebo is under active development, so it is recommended to use the latest released version of Gazebo.
-Known poblems related to old versions of Gazebo are documented in the [Old Gazebo Versions](#old-gazebo-versions) section.**
+Known problems related to old versions of Gazebo are documented in the [Old Gazebo Versions](#old-gazebo-versions) section.**

 **If you are a user of the Yarp `devel` branch, you should use the `devel` branch of `gazebo-yarp-plugins`.**